it

 DON’T ignore the weather for the first 12 days of the new year.
 Nonna teaches us that each day will predict the weather for the corresponding twelve months ahead.

 DON’T forget to leave a stocking out on the evening of January 5th for the broom-riding Befana to leave candy (if you’ve been good) or coal (if you’ve been bad).
-Children are also encouraged to leave a small offering of wine and food for her, a gesture to bring good luck and blessings in return.
+Children are also encouraged to leave a small offering of wine and food for her, a gesture to bring good luck in return.